sass/sass-site/source/blog/029-node-fibers-discontinued.md

   stylesheets.

-The Node.js host for Embedded Sass is still in active development, but there's [a beta release] avialable (with minimal features) if you want to kick the tires.
+The Node.js host for Embedded Sass is still in active development, but there's [a beta release] available (with minimal features) if you want to kick the tires.

 [a beta release]: https://www.npmjs.com/package/sass-embedded